Welcome to Virology Africa 2026

 Dr. Kerri-Lee Ann Francois

-University of KwaZulu-Natal
+University of KwaZulu-Natal / National Health Laboratory Service

-Dr. Michelle Groom
+Prof. Michelle Groom

-William McMahon
+Mr. William McMahon

-University of the Witwatersrand (VIDA)(Young Scientist representative
+University of the Witwatersrand: Young Scientist representative

 Dr. Sandiswa Mbewana

-University of Cape Town
+Biopharming Research Unit, University of Cape Town

 Dr. Nishi Prabdial-Sing

-National Institute For Communicable Diseases
+Centre for Vaccines and Immunology, National Institute for Communicable Diseases

 Virology Africa Scientific Committee